Genez-io/techsylvania_workshop/wiki.md

     """`
 The output will consistently be in JSON format for easy parsing.
 Another check to avoid prompt injection is to try to parse the result on the server side, and if an error occurs notify the user.

-This final prompt for movies recommendation should be inserted in the code at **TODO1**.
+Now let's make the modification in code.
+The final prompt with delimiters should be inserted in the code at **TODO1**.

 To test this prompt we have to make a request to OpenAI API.
+We use the Open AI SDK for this.
 The following code is want you need.
 Replace **TODO2** with this:

 	const completion = await this.openai.createChatCompletion({
 		model:  "gpt-3.5-turbo",